Planning-nl/vue3-i18n/README.md

 console.log(t.greetings("Evan")); // "Hello dear Evan";
 ```

+> The usage of functions means that back-references can't be transmitted using json.
+This library is thus not intended for complex translations provided by a backend, unless you build a pattern-to-function converter yourself.

 ### Pluralization

-Most used languages have the same basic pluralization rules: *nouns* come in two forms (singular and plural).
+The grammatical rules about pluralization may differ between languages.
+But many languages (including English) share the rule that *nouns* come in just two forms: *singular* and *plural*.

 For this form of pluralization some helper functions are available:
 * `plural` defines nouns with a singular and plural form